10 Best Basting Brushes (Review) In 2021

 Dishwasher safe, easy to maintain

-If you’re looking for the best value for your basting-slash-pastry brush, the YIKATU 6-Piece Silicone Pastry Brush & Spatula Set is exactly what you need.
-It covers all bases, giving you something for any kitchen job, and with a one-piece design, you can rely on both brushes and spatulas sturdiness.
+If you’re looking for the best value for your basting-slash-pastry, the YIKATU 6-Piece Silicone Pastry & Spatula Set is exactly what you need.
+It covers all bases, giving you something for any kitchen job, and with a one-piece design, you can rely on both, and spatulas sturdiness.
 There is also high-temperature resistance, and the bristles won’t shed like nylon bristles would, while the entire thing is easy to maintain.
 Still, the bristles are too thin for heavier sauces, and although the multipack is convenient, not everyone will need all six items for their cooking demands.

 High textile strength